-The Department of Medicinal Chemistry (DMC) conducts research in three divisions (Analytical Pharmaceutical Chemistry, Pharmacognosy and Organic Pharmaceutical Chemistry) and at the Preclinical PET Platform (PPP).
-Research activities focus on basic research in drug discovery and development, and the main research programmes are:
+Research at the Department of Medicinal Chemistry is organised in four divisions: Analytical Pharmaceutical Chemistry, Pharmacognosy, Organic Pharmaceutical Chemistry and the Preclinical PET Platform.
+Research is conducted in ten groups:

-- Development of analytical methodology for studies in metabolomics - Drug metabolism and drugs in the environment - Molecular pharmacognosy exploring phylogeny and chemography - Peptide chemical biology - Design and synthesis of new antibiotics and antiviral drug candidates - New peptidomimetics - Non-resonant microwave heated flow synthesis - Development and mechanistic studies of new synthetic transformation - PET imaging within metabolic diseases, neuroscience and oncology - Development of new PET tracers.
+- Development of analytical methodology for studies in metabolomics - Drug metabolism and drugs in the environment - Molecular pharmacognosy exploring phylogeny and chemography - Peptide chemical biology - Design and synthesis of new antibiotics and antiviral drug candidates - New peptidomimetics - Non-resonant microwave-heated flow synthesis - Development and mechanistic studies of new synthetic transformation - PET imaging within metabolic diseases, neuroscience and oncology - Development of new PET tracers.